canada-ca/digital-playbook-guide-numerique/en/2-iterate-improve-frequently.md

 - make sure you have the ability to deploy software frequently with minimal disruption to users **(Digital Service Standard (UK))**
 {: .dpgn-stage-alpha .dpgn-stage-beta .dpgn-stage-live}
 <!-- markdownlint-enable MD032 -->

-- Start small and build upon successes. **(General design principles - Digital Design Playbook (ISED))**
-- Don’t wait for a fully developed service to start testing. **(1.
-Test the service before launching the service.
-(Assess - Digital Design Playbook (ISED)))**
-  - Develop a prototype of the service and test it to validate ideas, to challenge assumptions and to identify opportunities for improvement.

 **Live stage:**
 {: .dpgn-data-ignore}